 A fundamental job duty of an employment position for staff and faculty, or a fundamental academic element of a course or program of study for a student.

-Conduct that is unwelcome, severe, pervasive, or persistent enough to interfere with an individual's employment, education, or other access to university programs and activities, and that is targeted toward an individual or group based on a protected factor, including race, color, national origin, sex, religion, age, disability, gender, pregnancy, gender identity, sexual orientation, predisposing genetic characteristics, marital status, veteran status, military status, domestic violence victim status, and ex-offender status; harassment is a form of discrimination.
+Conduct that is unwelcome, severe, pervasive, or persistent enough to interfere with an individual's employment, education, or other access to university programs and activities, and that is targeted toward an individual or group based on a protected factor, including race, color, national origin, sex, religion, age, disability, gender, pregnancy, gender identity, gender expression, sexual orientation, predisposing genetic characteristics, marital status, familial status, veteran status, military status, domestic violence victim status, and criminal conviction status; harassment is a form of discrimination.

 Reasonable Religious Accommodation

 Any change in the work environment for staff and faculty, or academic course or program of study for students, or in the way tasks or responsibilities are customarily done that enables an employee or student to participate in his or her religious practice or belief without undue hardship in the conduct of the university’s business or operation.
 A reasonable religious accommodation may include:

 Religious Practice or Belief

 A sincerely held practice or observance that includes moral or ethical beliefs as to what is right and wrong, most commonly in the context of the cause, nature, and purpose of the universe.
 Religion includes not only traditional, organized religions, but also religious beliefs that are new, uncommon, not part of a formal religious institution or sect, or only subscribed to by a small number of people.
 Social, political, or economic philosophies, as well as mere personal preferences, are not considered to be religious beliefs.

 A significant cost or other burden that would cause a fundamental disruption to the university.
 The determination of undue hardship is dependent on the facts of each individual situation.
-An accommodation will be considered an undue hardship if it will result in the inability of the employee or student to perform an essential function of the position or course or program of study or result in any safety hazards for students or staff.
+An accommodation will be considered an undue hardship if it will result in the inability of the employee or student to perform an essential function of the position, course or program of study, or result in any safety hazards for students or staff.